rahkrish1/video_game_projects/README.md

 # video_game_projects
-A repository for video game project highlights for ECE 4525
+This is a website to showcase video game project highlights of ECE 4525 class at Virginia tech